Vimal1464/Vimal1464/README.md

 <h1 align="center">Hi 👋, I'm Vimal Pandey</h1>
 <h3 align="center">Passionate about creating both the look and functionality of websites (frontend) as well as handling the behind-the-scenes operations (backend), I'm an 18-year-old university student majoring in Computer Science with a focus on Artificial Intelligence and Data Science.</h3>

-- 🔭 I'm currently working at [Vikisol Technologies](https://vikisol.in) as a Frontend Lead Developer.
+- 🔭 I'm currently working at [Code Aspire](https://code-aspire.com) as a Frontend Lead Developer.

 - 🌱 I’m currently learning **Spring Boot** and **TensorFlow**.